nokobon/noclip.website/src/redfaction/rf-todo.md

 animated water surface?
 actually fix transparent sort order
 lighting on mover brushes has issues
 skybox scaling might be a little bit off?
+skyboxes with multiple brushes aren't fully grabbed (CTF01 and a few other multiplayer levels, not sure if there are any broken in singleplayer)

 improve entities (make them not t-pose ??? no idea if there's a system in place for manipulating bones/groups of vertices)
 use entity skins